1981

 The reel-to-reel tape machine was a standard feature in the early years.
 It was

-visible on the stage because they didn't want to seem to pretend to be doing
+visible on the stage because they didn't want to seem to pretend to be doing something

-of the band seemed to feel quite comfortable with this tape machine.
+quite comfortable with the tape machine.

-David: "The tapes we've got now sound like real drums anyway.
+Dave: "The tapes we've got now sound like real drums anyway.
 We don't need

 a drummer anyway - it's just another person to pay![25]"

-and even more time before they would employ a full paid drummer for live shows.
+stage and even more time before they would employ a full paid drummer for live shows.

-David: "There was a guy who interviewed us for the Daily Star, Ricky Sky,
+Dave: "There was a guy who interviewed us for the Daily Star, Ricky Sky,

 and he was desperately looking for a headline, an angle, and he was saying to us -